 Capital Projects Funds are used to account for and report financial resources that are restricted, committed or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital projects.
 Capital project fund resources are mainly from bond proceeds and investment income.
-The 2021 Capital Projects Fund is considered a major fund and the 2019 Capital Projects Fund is considered a nonmajor fund.
+The 2021 and 2023 Capital Projects Funds are considered major funds and the 2019 Capital Projects Fund is considered a nonmajor fund.